tombensve/APS/APS-Network/APSExtProtocolHTTPTransportProvider/docs/aps-ext-protocol-http-transport-provider.md

 # APSExtProtocolHTTPTransportProvider

-This provides an http transport for simple remote requests to OSGi services that have the "APS-Externalizable: true" in their META-INF/MANIFEST.MF.
+This provides an http transport for simple remote requests to OSGi services that have "APS-Externalizable: true" in their META-INF/MANIFEST.MF.
 This follows the OSGi extender pattern and makes any registered OSGi services of bundles having the above manifest entry available for remote calls over HTTP.
-This transport makes use of the aps-external-protocol-extender which exposes services with the above mentioned manifest entry with each service method available as an APSExternallyCallable.The aps-ext-protocol-http-transport acts as a mediator between the protocol implementations and aps-external-protocol-extender for requests over HTTP.
+This transport makes use of the aps-external-protocol-extender which exposes services with the above mentioned manifest entry with each service method available as an APSExternallyCallable.The aps-ext-protocol-http-transport-provider for example acts as a mediator between the protocol implementations and aps-external-protocol-extender for requests over HTTP.

 Please note that depending on protocol not every service method will be callable.
 It depends on its arguments and return value.
 It mostly depends on how well the protocol handles types and can convert between the caller and the service.
-Also note that bundles can specify "APS-Externalizable: false" in their META-INF/MANIFEST.MF.
-In that case none of the bundles services will be callable this way!

 This does not provide any protocol, only transport!
 For services to be able to be called at least one protocol is needed.
-Protocols are provided by providing an implementation of se.natusoft.osgi.aps.api.net.rpc.service.StreamedRPCProtocolService and registering it as an OSGi service.The StreamedRPCProtocolService API provides a protocol name and protocol version getter which is used to identify it.
+Protocols are provided by providing an implementation of se.natusoft.osgi.aps.api.net.rpc.service.StreamedRPCProtocolService and registering it as an OSGi service.
+The StreamedRPCProtocolService API provides a protocol name and protocol version getter which is used to identify it.
 A call to an RPC service looks like this:

 &nbsp; &nbsp; &nbsp; &nbsp;http://host:port/apsrpc/_protocol_/_version_[/_service_][/_method_]